Byndyusoft/Byndyusoft.Telemetry/README.md

 [![License](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+Telemetry data helps you analyze your software’s performance and behavior.
+This data must be generated, collected and exported.
+For this, three types of data channels are used: logs, metrics and traces.

+Sometimes we need to send same data to both logs and traces, and we need to take into account the characteristics of each channel.
+For example:

+1. We should add our service version and its environment information to each trace span and each log entry.
+This is necessary to identify the telemetry source, i.e. to identify which service sent this data and where it is located.
+2. We should add query resource identification attributes to each log entry for every REST API query.
+The same data must be added in trace span tags.
+This is necessary to find all the telemetry data quickly associated with the specific resource while supporting your software.
+3. We should add RabbitMQ message identification attributes to each log entry while processing it.
+The same data must be added in trace span tags.
+This is necessary to find all the telemetry data quickly associated with the specific resource while supporting your software.

+You can use the packages provided in this repository to simplify the process of collecting and sending data to logs and traces.

 # Byndyusoft.Telemetry [![Nuget](https://img.shields.io/nuget/v/Byndyusoft.Telemetry.svg)](https://www.nuget.org/packages/Byndyusoft.Telemetry/)[![Downloads](https://img.shields.io/nuget/dt/Byndyusoft.Telemetry.svg)](https://www.nuget.org/packages/Byndyusoft.Telemetry/)

 This package provides *TelemetryItem* type that is used for logging and tracing purposes.
 It has only two properties: